Undergraduate Degree Requirements

 2. Visual, Literary, & Performing Arts (VLPA) and Individuals & Societies (I&S) (24 credits)

 10 credit minimum in each area; for foreign language classes, only the third quarter (or higher) counts as VPLA.
+These credits must be in Diversity (DIV).

 3. Natural World (65 credits)